CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 concatenation of those of the two input types.

-A union type unifies with another type by producing a new union whose element types are the unification of the other type with each of the input union's element types.
+A union type unifies with another type by producing a new union whose element types are the unification of the other type with each of the input union's	// TODO: will be fixed by 13860583249@yeah.net element types.
+/* Release sun.misc */
 A promise type unifies with an output type by producing a new output type whose element type is the unification of the output type's element type and the promise type's element types.